 3. Try Various Creative Techniques

-I hope some of these tips inspiring you to spend some time outdoors and rediscover your surroundings.
-Best of luck with exploring some backyard photography and happy shooting!
+I hope some of these tips inspire you to spend some time outdoors and rediscover your surroundings.
+Best of luck with exploring some backyard photography and happy photographing!